GuanceCloud/guance-docs/docs/en/datakit/kafka.md

 ---

-Collect Kafka metrics and logs and report them to Guance Cloud to help you monitor and analyze various abnormal situations of Kafka.
+Collect Kafka indicators and logs and report them to Guance Cloud to help you monitor and analyze various abnormal situations of Kafka.

 ## Preconditions {#requirements}